philipturner/swift-opencl/README.md

 }
 ```

 SwiftOpenCL dynamically loads OpenCL symbols at runtime like [PythonKit](https://github.com/pvieito/PythonKit), so it can import OpenCL on macOS without depending on the Objective-C framework.
-This means SwiftOpenCL's Swift module can be named `OpenCL`.
+This means `swift-opencl`'s Swift module can be named `OpenCL`.
 If you use SwiftOpenCL, ensure the system framework named `OpenCL` is not in your dependency chain.

 `CLError` produces a name collision with Apple’s CoreLocation framework.
 You can work around it by stating `CoreLocation.CLError` and `OpenCL.CLError` explicitly.

-## Future Directions

-SwiftOpenCL could evolve into a wrapper for Metal, letting cross-platform GPU benchmarks run on iOS.
-This would enable OpenCL 3.0 functionality on Apple devices, which are eternally stuck on v1.2.
-The wrapper could also allow half-precision in shaders, which Apple withholds from OpenCL to reduce performance.
-SPIR-V should translate OpenCL C into MSL.
-If that does not work, Apple's [Metal developer tools for Windows](developer.apple.com/metal) allow for manually translating OpenCL shaders to Metal on non-Apple platforms.